Here’s a list of the most commonly asked questions that cross my path.

 How many pen names do you have?

 Yes, I am.
-Which is why it irritates the crap out of me when people say, “Oh, NO ONE I know in BDSM does stuff like THAT,” because it’s not uncommon for me to take things from real life (fictionalized, of course) and work them into my books.
-I also help run a BDSM club, so… *shrugs* I write as authentically as I can when it comes to my contemporary BDSM (sci-fi and paranormal stuff is, of course, different).
-It also irritates me with people with zero real-life BDSM experience accuse my Doms of not being “domly” enough because they do real-life things like negotiate limits before a scene starts.
+I have a Hubby and a partner (aka the Viking).
+Which is why it irritates the crap out of me when people say, “Oh, NO ONE I know in BDSM does stuff like THAT,” because it’s not uncommon for me to take things from real life (fictionalized, of course) that either I’ve experienced personally, or seen first-hand, and work them into my books.
+I also help run a BDSM club (it’s an all-volunteer staff), so… shrugs.
+And I teach classes on lifestyle topics, like BDSM101, consent and negotiation, DM classes, and others.
+I write as authentically as I can when it comes to my contemporary BDSM.
+The fictional club Venture in my Suncoast Society series is basically a fictionalized version of the club I help run in real life.
+(Venture has larger bathrooms, though… LOL) Sci-fi and paranormal books are, of course, different.
+It also irritates me with people with zero real-life BDSM experience accuse my Dom/mes of not being “domly” enough because they do real-life things, like negotiate limits before a scene starts.
 That’s what real-life Doms DO, they are real people who treat their submissives/partners like REAL people.
-As a Dominant who is a switch and a collared slave to my Sir (with whom I switch) I intimately understand both sides of the “slash.”
+As a Dominant who is a switch, I intimately understand both sides of the “slash.”

 Will you take a look at/read my manuscript?